-2.1.
-Country Based Pooled Funds (CBPFs)
+2.1 Country Based Pooled Funds (CBPFs)

 Type of project funded: This is a multi-donor pooled humanitarian financing instrument intended to make funding directly available to humanitarian partners operating in countries affected by emergencies.
-The funds support the highest-priority projects of the best-placed responders (including international and national NGOs and UN agencies) through an inclusive and transparent process that supports priorities set out in https://example.com/humanitarian Response Plans (HRPs).
+The funds support the highest-priority projects of the best-placed responders (including international and national NGOs and UN agencies) through an inclusive and transparent process that supports priorities set out in Humanitarian Response Plans (HRPs).

 Location: Global.
 In 2018, CBPF allocated more than \$792 million to 661 partners in 17 countries to support 1,365 critical humanitarian projects.

-Eligibility: National and local women's organizations and groups can access CBPF directly, provided they are registered as an NGO and participate in the cluster system, paying particular attention to the Protection Cluster, the GBV Sub Cluster and Child Sub Cluster, membership of which is a pre-requisite in order to apply for CBPFs.
-Women's organizations and groups may also access CBPFs indirectly through an intermediary such as another UN agency or INGO if they are selected as a sub-contractor or sub-grantee.
+As of 2019, the CBPF consisted of \$946 million.
+Eligibility: National and local women's organizations and groups can access CBPF directly, provided they are registered as an NGO and participate in the cluster system, paying particular attention to the Protection Cluster, the GBV Sub Cluster and Child Sub Cluster, membership of which is a prerequisite in order to apply for CBPFs.
+Women's organizations and groups may also access CBPFs indirectly through an intermediary such as another UN agency or INGO if they are selected as a subcontractor or sub-grantee.